D-Day 75th Anniversary: Trump, Macron And Other Leaders Mark A Historic Day

 In English, Macron turned to the veterans on the stage and said, "We know that we owe to you, veterans, our freedom.
 On behalf of my nation, I just want to say thank you."

-Both Macron and Trump spoke of the young men who did not make it home, after being pulled from their communities to face a global menace.
-Trump mentioned the nearly 10,000 young Americans who are buried near the beach that was code-named Omaha.
+Both Macron and Trump spoke of the young men who did not make it home.
+Trump mentioned the graves of the nearly 10,000 young Americans who are buried near the beach that was code-named Omaha.

 "Each one has been adopted by a French family that thinks of him as their own," Trump said.
 "They come from all over France to look after our boys.
 They kneel, they cry, they pray, they place flowers, and they never forget.
 Today, America embraces the French people and thanks you for honoring our beloved dead."

-Amid the talk of courage and historic alliances and epic conflict, the ceremony included subtle hints of the complicated political and social dynamics that are reshaping relationships between the U.S., the U.K., and their European allies.
+Amid the talk of courage and historic alliances and epic conflict, the ceremony included subtle hints of the complicated current political and social dynamics that are reshaping relationships between the U.S., the U.K., and their European allies.

-In his speech, Macron pointedly linked the fight for freedom in World War II to longstanding alliances that have recently come under new stress.
+In his speech, Macron pointedly linked the fight for freedom in World War II to longstanding alliances.

 "We shall never cease to perpetuate the alliance of free people," Macron said, citing the creation of the United Nations at the end of the war.
 He added, "That is what the United States did when it created the North Atlantic Treaty Organization.
 That is what, a few years later, the leaders of Europe did in bringing about the European Union."